-A cesarean birth (more commonly referred to as a c-section) will not affect your ability to produce milk for your baby; however, it is likely to cause some pain, discomfort, and weakness that will have you relying on others for help.
+A cesarean birth (c-section) will not affect your ability to produce milk for your baby.
+However, it is likely to cause some pain, discomfort, and weakness that will have you relying on others for help.

 - Breastfeed within the first 24 hours after delivery if possible.